LeanerCloud/AutoSpotting/README.md

 The stack uses the minimal set of IAM permissions required for them to work and requires no admin-like cross-account permissions.
-The entire code base can be audited to see how these permissions are being used and even locked down further if your audit discovers any issues. **This is not a SaaS**, there's no component that calls home or reveals any details about your infrastructure.
+The entire code base can be audited to see how these permissions are being used and even locked down further if your audit discovers any issues. **This is not a SaaS**, no component calls home or reveals any details about your infrastructure.

 The main Lambda function is written in the Go programming language and the code is compiled as a static binary.
-As of August 2021 this has been included in a Docker image used by the Lambda function.
+As of August 2021, this has been included in a Docker image used by the Lambda function.

 The stack also consists of a few CloudWatch event triggers, that run the Lambda function periodically and whenever it needs to take action against the enabled groups.
-Between runs your group is entirely managed by AutoScaling (including any scaling policies you may have) and load balancer health checks, that can trigger instance launches or replacements using the original on-demand launch configuration.
+Between runs, your group is entirely managed by AutoScaling (including any scaling policies you may have) and load balancer health checks, that can trigger instance launches or replacements using the original on-demand launch configuration.